nagendras176/paint/README.md

 ## Overview

 The Mini Paint software is a web-based drawing application that leverages the HTML Canvas API.
 It is built with modularity in mind, enabling developers to extend its functionality by adding new tools and features as separate modules.
+Live app is hosted in : [(https://nagendras176.github.io/)]

 ## Showcase Video